Woman enlists psychic medium to investigate Las Vegas apartment

 Hall-Patton says there was no significant historical event that occurred on the property.

-Bell began using black salt, sage and various types chrystal to keep her unit nice and quiet.
+Bell began using black salt, sage and various types of crystals to keep her unit nice and quiet.

 Ultimately, Bell would like to move out of her apartment.
 Contact 13 reviewed the lease and it did not contain an option to break the contract early for her situation.